This easy pie crust recipe is made by hand, without a food processor. It's super flaky, light, and buttery and makes enough for a double-crust pie.

 Rolling the dough

-Turn the dough a quarter turn and repeat this process twice more.
+Turn the dough a quarter turn and repeat this roll and fold process once more.

 Once finished rolling, cut the dough into two and use your cupped hands to gently shape each piece into a flat disc.

-Wrap the dough discs up tightly using compostable plastic wrap, beeswax wrap, or place it in a fitted airtight container.
+Wrap the dough discs up tightly using compostable plastic wrap, or beeswax wrap, or place them in a fitted airtight container.
 Chill it in the fridge for at least 2 hours or up to 2 days before using it.
 Alternatively, it can be frozen for up to three months.

 Rolling a pie crust

-On a lightly floured surface, roll half the dough out into a 12inch/30cm circle using a rolling pin.
-Place the second piece of dough back in the fridge until you need it.
+For a double-crust pie, roll one piece of the dough into a 12-inch/30cm circle on a lightly floured surface using a rolling pin.
+Keep the second piece of dough in the fridge until you need it.

 Lightly dust the top of the dough with flour, then gently roll it up the rolling pin like a spiral.
 Transfer it to a pie dish and carefully unroll it from the rolling pin until it's draped over the pie dish and overhangs the sides of the dish.